 Giving back to people, as Johnson described in an interview with Swish Appeal prior to last Tuesday's 91-85 loss to the Seattle Storm, is something that has just always been a natural part of who she is, regardless of whether she was doing so under the auspices of an organization or simply being a compassionate human being.

-So in order to appreciate the work that Johnson is doing as part of Meek's Hope, it's important to understand that it's not just the result of an idealistic vision she's had since her sophomore year in college, but a natural extension of who she is and how she interacts with the world.
+In order to fully appreciate the work that Johnson is doing as part of Meek's H.O.P.E., it's important to understand that it's not just the result of an idealistic vision she's had since her sophomore year in college, but a natural extension of who she is and how she interacts with the world.
 The organization is just a way to formalize the ways in which she influences others, both directly and indirectly.

-Johnson's effort to transform a natural sense of responsibility into concrete action is a reflection of her grandmother Jewel Johnson, a public school teacher for over 33 years who died of cancer in 2008.
+Johnson's effort to transform a natural sense of responsibility into concrete action is a direct reflection of her grandmother, a public school teacher for over 33 years who died of cancer in 2008.
 The fundamental interpersonal characteristics that a difficult profession like teaching demands were things that Jewel displayed on a daily basis in her interactions with the world.

 "The same characteristics that she showcased everyday," said Johnson when asked to recall her memories of her grandmother as a teacher while growing up in the Greater New Orleans area.
 "It brought her so much pride and joy seeing those kids grow and learn and get better.
 Just being someone that those kids could depend on and I'll always remember that.
 I even tried to get her to retire early and travel with me and she was like, 'It just brings me so much joy to see those kids that need me and go on and become what they become in life.'
 So it was just something that she was passionate about."

-So perhaps Meek's Hope is an embodiment of her grandmother's passion in two ways: contributing to the betterment of society by doing something that comes as a natural extension of who she is as a person and directing her passion toward education.
+So perhaps Meek's H.O.P.E. is an embodiment of her grandmother's passion in two ways: contributing to the betterment of society and directing her passion toward education.
 And although the economy, health care, and war seem to dominate the national political landscape, an emphasis on education is as urgent now as its ever been.
-The spirit of Meek's Hope is one small representation of the much larger collective commitment that's necessary to improve U.S. public education.
+The spirit of Meek's H.O.P.E. is one small representation of the much larger collective commitment that's necessary to improve U.S. public education.

 Prof. Gloria Ladson-Billings describes the "education debt" in February 2010.